• PRINT EDITIONS

 “We celebrated not just a birthday but a lifetime of faith, resilience, and love that Mom has shared with all of us,” Merriam Cole, Margaret’s daughter, shared.
 “Her strength through health challenges, her warmth to every neighbor, and the joy she finds in family gatherings inspire us every day.
 We’re grateful to have her as our matriarch and our reminder to live with kindness.”

-The family extends heartfelt thanks to Lewisburg Healthcare Center for making Margaret feel at home and celebrating her on her birthday and every day.
+The family would like to extend a special “thank you” to Lewisburg Healthcare Center for making Margaret feel at home and celebrated on her special day and every day.

 This page is available to subscribers.
 Click here to sign in or get access.